Johannes Brahms: The Schumanns and Leipzig

 Brahms visited Düsseldorf in October 1853, and, with a letter of introduction from Joachim, was welcomed by the Schumanns.
-Robert, greatly impressed and delighted by the 20-year-old's talent, published an article entitled "Neue Bahnen" ("New Paths") in the 28 October issue of the journal Neue Zeitschrift für Musik nominating Brahms as one who was "fated to give expression to the times in the highest and most ideal manner".
+Robert, greatly impressed and delighted by the 20-year-old's talent, published an article titled "Neue Bahnen" ("New Paths") in the 28 October issue of the journal Neue Zeitschrift für Musik nominating Brahms as one who was "fated to give expression to the times in the highest and most ideal manner".

 This praise may have aggravated Brahms's self-critical standards of perfection and dented his confidence.
 He wrote to Schumann in November 1853 that his praise "will arouse such extraordinary expectations by the public that I don't know how I can begin to fulfil them".
 While in Düsseldorf, Brahms participated with Schumann and Schumann's pupil Albert Dietrich in writing a movement each of a violin sonata for Joachim, the F-A-E Sonata, the letters representing the initials of Joachim's personal motto Frei aber einsam ("Free but lonely").

 Schumann's accolade led to the first publication of Brahms's works under his own name.
 Brahms went to Leipzig where Breitkopf & Härtel published his Opp.
 1–4 (the Piano Sonatas nos.
 1 and 2, the Six Songs Op.
 3, and the Scherzo Op.
 4), whilst Bartholf Senff published the Third Piano Sonata Op.
 5 and the Six Songs Op.
 6. In Leipzig, he gave recitals including his own first two piano sonatas, and met with Ferdinand David, Ignaz Moscheles, and Hector Berlioz, among others.

 After Schumann's attempted suicide and subsequent confinement in a mental sanatorium near Bonn in February 1854 (where he died of pneumonia in 1856), Brahms based himself in Düsseldorf, where he supported the household and dealt with business matters on Clara's behalf.
 Clara was not allowed to visit Robert until two days before his death, but Brahms was able to visit him and acted as a go-between.

 Brahms began to feel deeply for Clara, who to him represented an ideal of womanhood.
 But he was conflicted about their romantic association and resisted it, choosing the life of a bachelor in an apparent effort to focus on his craft.
+(Note: In 1886 Brahms and Clara Schumann began negotiating the return of their letters to one another; the exchange took place in 1887, and many of the letters were subsequently destroyed, which accounts for much of the gap in their published correspondence.)
 Nonetheless, their intensely emotional relationship lasted until Clara's death.
 In June 1854 Brahms dedicated to Clara his Op.
 9, the Variations on a Theme of Schumann.
 Clara continued to support Brahms's career by programming his music in her recitals.